A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Numerical experiments

 Similarly, the original LME reformulation (\ref{eq:pblmesparse}) for (\ref{ep:ls}) becomes

-The numerical results for solving this problem are presented in Table~\ref{tab:uncons}.
-From the table, one can see that when there was no LMEs exploited, {\tt CS-TSSOS} could not get a lower bound with high accuracy (say, less than $10^{-6}$), while the original LME approach took around 270.40 seconds to get the approximated minimum $6\cdot 10^{-11}$.
-In contrast, the CS-LME approach obtained an approximated minimum whose error was $ 7\cdot 10^{-10}$ in $20.48$ seconds.
+The numerical results for solving this problem are presented in~\Cref{tab:uncons}.
+From the table, one can see that when there were no LMEs exploited, {\tt CS-TSSOS} could not get a sensible approximation for the global minimum of this problem within 487.31 seconds, while the original LME approach took around 270.40 seconds to get an approximated global minimum.
+In contrast, the CS-LME approach obtained an approximated minimum whose error was $7\cdot10^{-10}$ in $20.48$ seconds.

 \end{example}

 \begin{example} In this example, we present numerical results by varying the number of blocks $s$.
 For each $i\in [s]$, let $\mc{I}_i:=\{9i-8, 9i-7,\dots, 9i+1\}$.
 Consider the following optimization problem